geolffrey/FlightDataAccessor/doc/source/Overview.rst

    |      -- /series/"Altitude Radio"/mask
    |      -- /series/"Altitude Radio"/levels

-Example code to retrieve data and mask of the parameter:
+Example code to retrieve data and mask of the parameter.

 .. code-block:: python